sigma67/spotify_to_ytmusic/README.rst

 where ``<spotifylink>`` is a link like https://open.spotify.com/playlist/0S0cuX8pnvmF7gA47Eu63M

-The script will log its progress and output songs that were not found in YouTube Music to **noresults.txt**.
+The script will log its progress and output songs that were not found in YouTube Music to **noresults_youtube.txt**.

 Transfer all playlists of a Spotify user
 ----------------------------------------